-The Bureau of Investigative Journalism is an independent, not-for-profit media organisation that holds power to account.
+The Bureau of Investigative Journalism is an independent, not-for-profit organisation that holds power to account.
 Founded in 2010 by David and Elaine Potter, we tackle big subjects through deep reporting that uncovers the truth.
 We tell the stories that matter.

-We pursue in-depth investigative journalism to inform the public, with no corporate or political agenda.
+We inform the public through in-depth investigative journalism, with no corporate or political agenda.
 Through fact-based, unbiased reporting, we expose systemic wrongs, counter misinformation and spark change.

 Our journalists dig deep, and will spend months getting to the truth if that’s what it takes.
 Once our investigations are complete, we give them to mainstream media outlets around the world, so they are seen by as many people as possible.

 We focus on serious issues affecting our society and identify new areas of investigation through research, data, whistleblowers and contacts.
 We are always keen to hear from individuals, journalists and organisations interested in collaborating with us.

 Robust journalism is a crucial part of any democracy.
-Our stories help citizens better understand their world, give a voice to the voiceless, and hold people and organisations with power to account.
+Our stories educate citizens and help them better understand their world, give a voice to the voiceless, and hold people and organisations with power to account.

 Our reports have prompted official inquiries in the UK, EU and US; influenced changes in British policy on refugees, housebuilding and care homes; and resulted in greater transparency about civilian casualties in America’s covert drone war.